jipp/mqttSensorApp/README.md

 # mqttSensorApp
-This app is collecting data using different sensors or a pin and publish them using MQTT or on a web server.
-In addition two pins can be used as input.
+This app is collecting data using different sensors connected via I2C.
+In addition two pins are used as input switches.
+The data will be sent using MQTT to a broker and published on a web server running on the chip.

 ## IDE
 PlatformIO